Estimated reading time: 4 minutes

 There seems to be an ongoing debate about leadership vs. management and supervision.

-Do you think they are exclusively different, one in the same, or are they related and inter-mingled?
+Do you think they are exclusively different, one and the same, or are they related and inter-mingled?

-Based on your experiences, what thoughts, beliefs, and perceptions do you have in the leadership vs. management debate?
+Based on your experiences, what thoughts, beliefs, and perceptions do you have about the leadership vs. management debate?

 Let’s talk about this for a moment.
 I often ask my audiences to complete these three sentence stems:

-Both leaders and managers are held accountable on performance.
+Both leaders and managers are held accountable for performance.
 Both lead and manage people and influence others, right?

 Management and Supervision

 They and their direct reports take credit for specific projects and revenue streams.
 Supervision is the direction of people at work while management is the planning and control of the work process, yes?

 Supervision is giving employees specific instructions on what is to be done, monitoring their efforts, and holding them accountable for specific results.

 Management is developing a goal for what is to be done.